la2050/archive/_projects/2016/mitú-accelerate-la-diversifying-digital-content-creation-for-regional-social-impact.md

   - Infrastructure (building/space/vehicles etc.)
   - Technical infrastructure (computers etc.)
   - Network/relationship support
+project_description: >-
+  mitú Accelerate LA not only discovers aspiring Latino digital filmmakers, but connects them with key community organizations, educational institutions, and industry partners, with the goal of training them on how to successfully create digital content that speaks to the often overlooked, yet massive, Latino millennial audience.
+As leaders in this field, mitú is focused on giving back by teaching Latino filmmakers to authentically tell their own stories in a way that speaks directly and effective
 project_impact: >-
   ["Arts establishments","Employment in the creative industries","Measures of cultural and global economic influence (“soft power”)","Minority- and